Chaos (Jagerstadt Chaos von Celhaus ATD)

 See Chaos’ temperament test results, done when he arrived here at 8 weeks

-Chaos’ mother, who herds all kinds of stock
+Chaos’ mother, who herded all kinds of stock

 Sable shortly before her death at nearly 14